Maintaining Ethics Approval

 Human ethics and animal care approvals are issued for a maximum duration of 12 months for the protocol and corresponding documents as described in the application.

 Changes to any aspect of a study during the approval period require approval from the appropriate REB/ACUC (i.e. a change in protocol, research methodology, recruitment of participants, participant population, consent form, etc.).
 Changes/updates can be submitted via an Amendment in the online system.

 Ethics approval must be maintained for the entire duration of the activities requiring ethics certification, in other words while animals are being used or the researcher is interacting with participants or their data.
 For funded projects, this may or may not be the duration of the award.
 Funds are normally only accessible to the researcher if the REB and ACUC approvals are in place for the duration of those activities that require ethics approval.

-As part of the maintenance process, it is highly recommended that researchers regularly review their project staff permissions in REMO and update staff access to protocols to reflect their current personnel.
+As part of the maintenance process, it is highly recommended that researchers regularly review their project staff permissions in ARISE and update staff access to protocols to reflect their current personnel.

 *For projects involving animals, expiry notices are also sent to the relevant animal services unit.